 History, tourist information, and nearby accommodation

-Kindrochit Castle is on the east bank of Cluny (Clunie) Water in the centre of Braemar.
+Kindrochit Castle is on the east bank of Cluny (Clunie) Water, in the centre of Braemar, next to a free parking area.

 About Kindrochit Castle